 Testim is a prescription medicine that contains testosterone.
-Testim is used to treat adult males who have low or no testosterone.
+Testim is used to treat adult males who have low or no testosterone due to certain medical conditions.

 Your healthcare provider will test your blood before you start and while you use Testim.